 — I'm not much of a hiker, but I still think it's good to have a solid pair of hiking boots in my arsenal.
 I bought these for my trip to New Zealand, and was SO glad I did.
 These are ankle-height, lightweight boots that actually don't look entirely hideous.
 And, bonus, it didn't take long at all to break them in!

 — Want a pair of boots that will get you through easy hikes, keep your feet dry in the rain, yet still look cute enough to wear with normal outfits?
-Then these Eventyr Bluff boots are for you!
-I bought these for a trip to the UK, the Baltics, and Russia in autumn, and they were perfect.
+Then these Kodiak Surrey II boots are for you!
+I bought these for a trip to Iceland in the late summer, and they were great!

 — I used to be quite anti-Kindle, but now that I have one, I can't imagine traveling without it!
 The Paperwhite is great because it comes with a built-in backlight, making reading on planes or in bed a breeze.
 It's also really small, meaning it's easy to tuck away in my purse or daypack.
 And don't forget to sign up for Amazon Kindle Unlimited to make the most of your Kindle ().